• Skip to primary navigation

 • Mash the potatoes in the saucepan with the milk and butter.

-• Spoon the mash on top of the shepherd’s pie filling in the slow cooker.
+• Spoon the mash on top of the shepherd's pie filling in the slow cooker.
+Use the back of a fork to smooth it down and add a pattern.

-• Cook for 1-2 hours more on low.
+• Cook for 1-2 hours more on low or 1 hour more on high.

-• Brown the top of the shepherd’s pie under the grill for approx 20 minutes.
+• Brown the top of the shepherd's pie by placing the slow cooker pot under a preheat grill/broiler for approx 15-20 minutes.

-• Serve the shepherd’s pie straight from the slow cooker pot.
+• Serve the shepherd's pie straight from the slow cooker pot.
+Garnish if desired with a little chopped fresh parsley.

 Notes